tensorflow/datasets/docs/beam_datasets.md

     without having to install Beam.
 *   Be careful with Python closures.
 When running the pipeline, the `beam.Map` and `beam.DoFn` functions are serialized using `pickle` and sent to all workers.
-Do not mutable objects inside a `beam.PTransform` if the state has to be shared across workers.
+Do not use mutable objects inside a `beam.PTransform` if the state has to be shared across workers.
 *   Due to the way `tfds.core.DatasetBuilder` is serialized with pickle, mutating `tfds.core.DatasetBuilder` during data creation will be ignored on